PhornSeavmeng/efanew-showcase/README.md

 This repository is **NOT open-source**.

 It exists only to:
-- Showcase system features
+- Showcase system features and workflows
-- Demonstrate architecture & workflows
+- Demonstrate real-world usage
-- Provide a live demo link
+- Provide a live demo for evaluation
-- Share screenshots for evaluation
+- Share screenshots and high-level architecture

-🚫 **Source code is NOT included**
+🚫 Source code is **not included**
-🚫 **Backend logic is NOT public**
+🚫 Backend services are **private**
-🚫 **Rebuilding or deploying is NOT allowed**
+🚫 Rebuilding or deploying is **not permitted**

 ---

-## ✨ Key Features (High-level)
+## ✨ Key Features (High-Level)

 - Role-based access control (Admin, Teacher, Monitor, Staff, Management)
 - Daily class reporting with audit tracking
-- Student enrollment & request workflows
+- Student enrollment and request workflows
-- Attendance & performance monitoring
+- Attendance and performance monitoring
-- Inventory & requisition management
+- Inventory and requisition management
-- Automated alerts & system checks
+- Automated alerts and system checks
-- Secure authentication & authorization
+- Secure authentication and authorization
 - Scalable backend architecture

 > Detailed implementation remains private for security and ownership reasons.